Processos-de-software-2016-2/python-api/README.md

 # API Component

-This component responsible for ...
+This component is responsible for ...

 ## Technologies
 - Python